sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/03-shareables.md

 <!-- .element: class="big-code block" -->

 <br>
-When creating a multicast Observable, we allow it to multiple subscription.
+When creating a multicast Observable, we allow it to multiple subscriptions.
 But it's not enough.
-We don't know when start the the subscription and how manage the unsubscription flow.
+We don't know when to start the subscription and how to manage the unsubscription flow.

 ##==##